matthewmarkey44/eee4022f/readme.txt

-TO COMPILE
+TO COMPILE:

 1. mkdir catkin_ws
 2. cd catkin_ws
 3. extract the src folder remove the zip file

-To catch any depdencies, I am not sure i have included all the depdencies but i think So
+To include depdencies:
 4. rosdep install --from-paths src --ignore-src -r -y

-You may want to Run just to be sure
+You may want to run just to be sure:
 4.a. sudo apt-get install ros-melodic-ros-control ros-melodic-ros-controllers

 5. catkin_make && source devel/setup.bash